8 Ways to Protect Seniors from Financial Fraud and Scams

 Some of these individuals abuse the trust placed in them to handle financial matters and provide physical assistance.

-Unethical family members or caregivers could pressure seniors to change their wills or give them large cash “gifts” or “loans.”
+Unethical family members or caregivers may pressure seniors to change their wills or to accept ample cash “gifts” or “loans.”

 7. Teach seniors about online and social media fraud

-Although in-person fraud continues to be all too common, online fraud is currently on the rise.
+Although in-person fraud remains all too common, online fraud is on the rise.

-Encourage them to investigate to make sure that new online friends are who they say they are.
+Please encourage them to verify that new online contacts are who they claim to be.
 Often, these fake “friends” and “lovers” can be overseas, making them especially difficult to track.

-If your older adult starts to wire large amounts of money overseas or send funds via Western Union, this is typically a major red flag of a fraudster in their life.
+If your older adult begins wiring large amounts of money overseas or sending funds via Western Union, this is typically a major red flag that a fraudster is involved.

 8. Be supportive and sensitive after a scam

-If your older adult gets scammed, they may feel ashamed and embarrassed about falling for the scheme.
+If an older adult gets scammed, they may feel ashamed and embarrassed about falling for the scheme.

 That could make them reluctant to talk about what happened.

-Responding warmly and non-judgmentally helps seniors feel supported and be more willing to discuss the situation with professionals like law enforcement, lawyers, or financial advisors.
+Responding warmly and nonjudgmentally helps seniors feel supported and more willing to discuss the situation with professionals such as law enforcement, lawyers, or financial advisors.

 What to do if you suspect financial abuse